sonata-project/exporter/docs/index.rst

 ===============
-Sonata exporter
+Sonata Exporter
 ===============

-Sonata exporter is a library to export data from one source to an output in an efficient way.
+Sonata Exporter is a library to export data from one source to an output in an efficient way.
 It is highly performance-oriented.

 Summary